HillkirkLautaro/HillkirkLautaro/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Lautaro
 ===============================================================================================================================

-I've been learning to code since 2021.
-Actually studying a bachelor's degree in analysis and management of data.
-Also studying a technical degree in programation technologies.
+👨‍💻 Coding since 2021.
+Currently studying a Bachelor's in Data Analysis and Management, and a Technical degree in Programming Technologies.

 * 🌍  I'm based in Argentina
 * ✉️  You can contact me at [hillkirklautaro18@gmail.com](mailto:hillkirklautaro18@gmail.com)